patdaburu/generator-daburupy-task/README.md

 # generator-daburupy-click
-`daburupy-click` a [Yeoman](http://yeoman.io) generator for a basic python command-line project using [Click](http://click.pocoo.org/5/) that includes pytest, [Sphinx](http://www.sphinx-doc.org/en/master/), a `Makefile` and a few other standard pieces to get your project going.
+`daburupy-task` a [Yeoman](http://yeoman.io) generator for a basic python [Luigi](https://luigi.readthedocs.io/en/stable/) task project that includes pytest, [Sphinx](http://www.sphinx-doc.org/en/master/), a `Makefile` and a few other standard pieces to get your project going.

+It also includes a using [Click](http://click.pocoo.org/5/) application you can use to run your task if you need to do so.

 If you haven't used yeoman templates before, take a look at the [Getting Started with Yeoman](http://yeoman.io/learning/) article on the project page.